xogroup/bunnybus/API.md

 A `handler` is an asynchronous function which contains the following arity.
 Order matters.
   * `message` is what was received from the bus.
 The message does represent the RabbitMQ `'payload.content` buffer.
 The original source of this object is from `payload.content`.
-  * `meta` is only available when `options.meta` is set to `true`.
-This object will contain all payload related meta information like `payload.properties.headers`.
-Headers like the `createdAt` ISO string timestamp and the `transactionId` are included in the `meta.headers` object.
+  * `metaData` This object will contain all payload related meta information like `payload.properties.headers`.
+Headers like the `createdAt` ISO string timestamp and the `transactionId` are included in the `metaData.headers` object.
   * `async ack([option])` is an async function for acknowledging the message off the bus.
     * `option` - a placeholder for future optional parameters for `ack`.
 High chance of deprecation.
-  * `async reject([option])` is an async function for rejecting the message off the bus to a predefined error queue.
+  * `async rej([option])` is an async function for rejecting the message off the bus to a predefined error queue.
 The error queue is named by default to `<your queue name>_error`.
 It will also short circuit to `error_bus` when defaults can't be found.
     * `option` *[Object]* **Optional**
       * `reason` - A string that should describe the reason the message is being rejcted *[String]* **Optional**
       * `errorQueue` - A string for a specific error queue that the message should be routed to. *[String]* **Optional**